CorvaeOboro/ultima_online_mods/Z_Tools/README.md

 # NAMING
 - exports from UOFiddler are HEX or Numbered
+- 00_num_to_hex.py = batch rename files in target folder from number to HEX
 - file list entered into spreadsheet and renamed based on this convention :
 - CATEGORY_Group_Name_NUM_HEX
 - batch renaming .bat may be generated from spreadsheet column